mfrashad/AutoBlockout/README.md

 However, everyone have different opinion on who to block, so you can easily modify the list in the extension.

 If you want to help expand the default list please update [blacklist.json](https://github.com/mfrashad/AutoBlockout/blob/main/blacklist.json) and submit a pull request, or submit an issue above.

+Credit to [FactsFromCat](https://github.com/FactsFromCats) for part of the blocking code.

 ## Installation Instructions
 Visit the [website](https://autoblockout.rashadlabs.com/) for video instruction